briangu/memblast/examples/README.md

 # Example Programs

 This directory contains small programs demonstrating how to use **memblast**.
-All examples are event driven and use the `on_update_async` callback rather than polling for changes. **Register the callback inside an async function so the event loop is running.**
+All examples are event driven.
+Each script passes an async `main` coroutine and an `on_update` callback to `memblast.start`, which drives the event loop for you and invokes the handler whenever updates arrive.
 Make sure the package is built with:

 ```bash